-This study was conducted at four key health centers in Jambi City Rawasari Health Center, Simpang Kawat Health Center, Talang Bakung Health Center, and Putri Ayu Health Center between April and June 2024.
-These sites were strategically selected based on their central role in providing care and treatment services for individuals living with HIV (PLHIV) in the region.
+The research was conducted at four key health centers in Jambi City, including Rawasari Health Center, Simpang Kawat Health Center, Talang Bakung Health Center, and Putri Ayu Health Center, between April and June 2024.
+These sites were strategically selected based on their central role in providing care and treatment services for PLHIV in the region.